AutoRABIT Salesforce DevOps in Provar Test

 Once the CI job is saved, you can view it by selecting the CI Job List on the CI Jobs tab in AutoRABIT.

 By default, your CI Job will show as Activated, meaning it will execute on the schedule you have set for the job.
-You can always deactivate the CI job by selecting the Activate/De-Activate slider.
-This will disable the schedule that was set for the CI job.
+You can permanently deactivate the CI job by selecting the Activate/De-Activate slider.
+This will disable the program that was set for the CI job.

 Triggering the CI Job

-Select your job’s name from the Select Job dropdown.
+Select your job’s name from the job select Job dropdown.
 You should see a screen similar to the following:

-Once you have some CI job results, you can also trigger the jobs in the top right corner of this same menu.
+Once you have some CI job results, you can trigger the jobs in the top right corner of this menu.

-Now, let’s trigger this job to run our Provar tests.
+triggering this job to run our Provar tests.
 Select Build Now.
 You can set a Build Label to identify the particular build.
-For this first build, we are going to set this to Initial Build.
+For this first build, we are going to set this to Initial Build in AutoRABIT Salesforce Provar test

-You can also set all of the browsers you want this particular build to execute against, if you have multiple browser plugins registered in AutoRABIT.
-Here, we just have Chrome registered, so you can leave all of the defaults and select Trigger Build.
+You can also set all browsers you want this particular build to execute against if you have multiple browser plugins registered in AutoRABIT.
+We have Chrome registered here, so you can leave all the defaults and select Trigger Build.

 If all goes well, you should see the following a build confirmation message: